-- Contribute to inter-agency working in line with Working Together to Safeguard Children 2019 guidance. - Provide a co-ordinated offer of early help when additional needs of children are identified.
+- Contribute to inter-agency working in line with 'Working Together to Safeguard Children 2018 guidance' - Provide a co-ordinated offer of early help when additional needs of children are identified.

-- Ensure staff are alert to the various factors that can increase the need for early help (para 18 KCSiE 2020). - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings and the contribution of written reports for these meetings. - Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff, regardless of their position within the school. - Treat any information shared by staff or students with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE) and the Hampshire Safeguarding Children Partnership (HSCP) procedures.
+- Ensure staff are alert to the various factors that can increase the need for early help (para 19 KCSiE 2022) - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings. - Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE) and the Hampshire Safeguarding Children Partnership (HSCP) procedures. - Determine if a concern about a member of staff is a 'low level concern' or an allegation1